 Find out how to become a Cambridge school

 Keep up to date with news from Cambridge and its schools around the world.

 Online Extension Training is for teachers with at least one year's experience teaching specific Cambridge International syllabuses.
 It allows teachers to engage with Cambridge syllabuses and curriculum frameworks in greater depth and build confidence in their delivery.
 During the course teachers will be sharing their experiences of teaching the syllabus with other teachers.
 It will be difficult for teachers who do not have at least one year of experience teaching the specific syllabus to contribute meaningfully to discussions and successfully complete the course.

 Online Extension courses are 2 weeks long and cover:

 Teachers should expect to spend approximately 5 - 6 hours per week on the course.

 Successful completion of these courses is based on participation in collaborative activities with teachers from around the world.
 Discussions and activities each week are in groups.
 You don't need to be online at a particular time of day for our online courses, but we recommend that teachers access the courses every day.
 Participants who engage fully in discussions throughout the course will receive a certificate.
 Tutors will mark activities completed in the week that they are set.
 To help you manage your time and aid collaboration, we provide clear guidelines so you know which days to carry out the activities.

 Find out more about what to expect from a Cambridge International online course.

 For online Extension courses running from September onwards, we are offering a 20% early bird discount.
-To benefit from this discount book before:
+To benefit from this discount book on or before: